tarantool/doc/doc/1.9/reference/configuration/cfg_replication.rst

     The number of seconds that a replica will wait when trying to connect to a master in a cluster.
     See more in :ref:`orphan status <replication-orphan_status>`.

+    This parameter is different from
+    :ref:`replication_timeout <cfg_replication-replication_timeout>`,
+    which is only used to automatically reconnect replication when it gets no heartbeats.

     | Type: float
     | Default: 4